TerryPei/Terry000.github.io-1/index.md

 <img class="profile-picture" src="IMG_8400.PNG">

 Hi!
 I am Terry 😊, a researcher at the University of Sydney.
-I am major in deep learning at the school of computer science.
+I major in deep learning at the school of computer science.
 I am interested in applying advanced deep learning methods into software engineering and recommendation system.

-**Research Field**: NLP/NLU, Multi-Modalities, Software Engineering, educational data mining.
+**Research Field**: NLP/NLU, Multi-Modalities, Software Engineering, Educational Data Mining.
 I also have rich experience on image and video data processing during the industry internship.

 Find out more at my [[CV]](CV.pdf).